 The economic assessment study was done by an independent licensed mining engineer experienced in the operation of Alaskan alluvial gold mines.
 The results of the study are based on data from 100 drill holes and were made using the cross sectional resource calculation method that is described in detail in the Society for Mining, Metallurgy, and Exploration, Inc. (SME) Mining Engineering Handbook.

 We do not purport to have an SEC Industry Guide 7 compliant mineral reserve on our Chandalar, Alaska mining property.
-We, however, believe that an important quantity of mineralized material has been defined by our drilling and the past two seasons of mining and producing gold from the alluvial deposit.

-We have no recent history of commercial production.
+We have only a brief recent history of commercial production.